MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - Fixed an issue where the "Reset" button was not showing in the case of an Autopilot failure that occurred before reading the ESP configuration.
 - Minor updates were made to the virtual keyboard, including optimization of the keyboard suggestions that are presented to users and improved audio feedback while typing.
 - Prior to this update, users were often unclear when dictation from the virtual keyboard was available.
 Users now see a spinning icon while dictation is being initiated and the dictation tip to begin speaking is only displayed once dictation is available.
+- The "Add Account" button on the sign-in screen can now be found above the list of existing accounts on the device.
+It is now visible regardless of your scroll position on the screen.

 ## Start receiving Insider builds